-- [19] The Complainant stated that all but Comparable #1 has excess land, as does the subject.
-The alternate requested assessment does not make any change to the excess land calculation.
-It only changes to a main industrial rental rate for the subject. - [20] The Complainant argued that the Comparables presented are similar to the subject, and are all located nearby in the same industrial subdivision. - [21] The Complainant stated that the City uses a system of ranking properties according to their relative quality / desirability, which can include such features as being close to a major thoroughfare.
+- [13] The Complainant stated that all but Comparable #1 has excess land, as does the subject.
+The requested assessment does not make any change to the excess land calculation.
+It only changes to a main industrial rental rate of \$7.75/sf for the subject. - [14] The Complainant argued that the Comparables presented are similar to the subject, and are all located nearby in the same industrial subdivision. - [15] The Complainant stated that the City uses a system of ranking properties according to their relative quality / desirability, which can include such features as being close to a major thoroughfare.
 The range goes from 1 to 6, with 6 being the highest.
-As noted above, the subject is an industrial warehouse / 3-range property, as are three of the Comparables. - [22] The Complainant argued that this group of Comparables, having a mean average rental rate of \$7.05/sf and a median of \$7.5/sf, demonstrate that the assessed rental rate of \$9.00/sf is too high for the subject, and that a rental rate of \$7.75 is more appropriate. - [23] The Complainant concluded by requesting that the subject's assessment be reduced to \$3,016,570 based on the sale of the subject, or alternately to \$4,246,000 based on the mean average and median current rents for the five Comparables as presented.
+As noted above, the subject is an industrial warehouse / 3-range property, as are three of the Comparables. - [16] The Complainant argued that this group of Comparables, having a mean average rental rate of \$6.62/sf and a median of \$7.50/sf, demonstrate that the assessed rental rate of \$9.00/sf is too high for the subject, and that a rental rate of \$7.75/sf is more appropriate. - [17] The Complainant stated that the alternate requested assessed value of \$2,435,300 is based on the actual rental rate of \$10.50/sf, while removing the excess land value from the calculations.
+They also stated that these calculations indicate that the assessed rent indicates a 10% premium to market rent.
+However, they further stated that using a requested rental rate of \$7.75, with excess land values being tested against the market, is a more accurate reflection of market value for the subject. - [18] The Complainant concluded by requesting that the subject's assessment be reduced to \$2,424,800, based on a rental rate of \$7.75/sf.
+Alternately, they request that the subject's assessment be reduced to \$2,435,300 based on the current rent of \$10.50/sf, while removing the excess land value from the calculations.